CheesecakeTV/SwiftGUI-Docs/README.md

 pip install SwiftGUI -U
 ```

+# Documentations and tutorials are very important to me
+If SwiftGUI should have any chance on competing with other gui-packages, it has to have a solid documentation.

+My goal is to make developers use tools they don't know yet, so I better teach them properly.

 # Why not just use PySimpleGUI?
 I know how popular PySimpleGUI became over time, which it definetly deserved.
 A lot of time and effort went into creating PySimpleGUI.